OCCUPATIONAL

 Pediatric Occupational therapists assist children in gaining independence in the home, community, and school settings.
 An OT incorporates a holistic approach to address a child’s functional needs through their primary “occupation,” which is to play and learn.
 Play is serious business to a child!

-What is a holistic approach?
-OTs who embrace this approach when treating children are dedicated to treating “the whole person.”
-This means that we address the entirety of your child’s needs, whether they be physical, emotional, social, cognitive, or perceptual.
-For example, the highly skilled pediatric OTs at TPI fully recognize that cognitive needs overlap with social needs.
+A holistic approach involves treating “the whole person,” which means addressing all aspects of your child’s needs – physical, emotional, social, cognitive, and perceptual.
+For example, the pediatric occupational therapists at TPI recognize how cognitive and social needs are interconnected, showcasing our holistic approach..
 This is why, in a school setting, a child’s ability to interact successfully with classmates is just as important as being able to master math or reading tasks at grade-level.

 Pediatric occupational therapists use their expertise to promote a wide array of abilities to help your child succeed.
 Just a few of the skills that we help your child to develop and improve include: